 Everyone with a realistic chance of being offered a place is invited to attend an interview.
 That's more than 80 per cent of applicants each year.

 We'll advise you of our decision before the end of January.
 If you're offered a place, you'll be informed by the College and through UCAS – you must reply, observing UCAS requirements and deadlines.

 1 Please note that you can only submit one application to the University, either selecting a preference College or an open application in your UCAS application.
 Applications to more than one College, or to one College and an open application are not allowed.
 In addition, once you have submitted your UCAS application, you cannot change this choice.

 2 You'll also need to submit an additional application if you're applying from outside the EU, applying for the Graduate Course in Medicine, and/or applying for an Organ Scholarship at the time of application.

 Information used to assess applications

 There's no blueprint for an ideal Cambridge student and we want to give applicants as many opportunities as possible to demonstrate their strengths and potential.
-Therefore, each applicant is considered individually, using all of the following information:
+Therefore, each application is considered individually and holistically, using all of the following information:

 - academic record

 - school/college reference